kasiimh1/FutureHelper/README.md

 - Make sure device is connected and trusted both on the device and via iTunes or Finder

 - Does not currently support linux

+- Does not work for beta iOS versions, support coming soon